-- 1. Complete pre-maneuver checklist and clearing turns - 2.
-Select a reference point in an area where an emergency landing can be made if necessary - 3.
-Establish and maintain 100 KIAS (approx. 2100-2200 RPM) and 1000 ft AGL - 4.
+- 3. Establish and maintain 90 KIAS (approx 2300 RPM) and 1000 ft AGL - 4.
 Enter the maneuver over any reference point (usually an intersection so as to determine the wind direction more effectively) - 5.
 Over the reference point, roll into a 30 degree bank and perform a 360 degree turn, maintaining a constant bank angle. - 6.
 Rollout at a point where the wings will be level when completing the turn - 7.
 Determine the approximate wind direction and speed based on any difference in position between the starting and finishing positions. - 8.
 Resume Normal Cruise